TheAcharya/MarkersExtractor/README.md

                           Annotations to import.
 If captions are used, their start timecode determines their position. (default:
                           markers)
+  --use-chapter-marker-thumbnails
+                          For chapter markers, use their thumbnail pin position for thumbnail image generation.
   --exclude-role <name>   Exclude markers with a specified role.
 This argument
                           can be supplied more than once to apply multiple role exclusions.